-3D printing and scanning are starting to have a significant influence on the energy industry.
+3D printing and scanning are starting to have a significant influence on the energy sector.
 This includes the design, prototyping and production of energy equipment, and providing essential quality control methods and support.

 The UK energy sector is a significant contributor to the national economy.
 The trade association Energy UK reports that this sector created £86.5bn in economic activity in 2018 and delivered £13.1bn of investment.